 Vehicle and Auto Theft Laws in Arizona

 The penalties for vehicle theft in Arizona depend on whether the person intends to permanently deprive the owner of the vehicle or take it for a joyride.
-The law also makes it a crime to steal a vehicle engine or transmission.
+If the defendant took the vehicle by force, it's considered robbery.
+Stealing parts of a car can also land a person in trouble.
+Read on to learn how Arizona law punishes vehicle theft and related crimes.

 You'll find vehicle theft and related crimes under the following sections of Arizona's criminal code: